akuklev/HOCC/modalities.md

 # Interpreting verse calculus

-Verse calculus is a functional logic programming language, which implies that a closed “program” can be evaluated:
+Verse calculus is a functional logic programming language, which implies that a finite closed “program” can be evaluated:
 ```
          prgm : □◇P
 ————————————————————————————————